Design Guide

 Lockers That Bring Nature In

-Planter boxes built into the top or base of a locker bank.
-Living moss panels integrated into zone divider units.
-Cane and bamboo fronts that bring natural texture to high-traffic corridors.
-These aren't afterthoughts — they're structural elements, engineered and specified as part of the locker design from day one.
+HAMILTON integrates biophilic elements directly into locker design — planter boxes built into the top or base of a locker bank, living moss panels in zone divider units, cane and bamboo fronts that add natural texture to high-traffic corridors.

 Your Lockers Should Tell Your Story